 The Gateway Region YMCA is proud to continue the important work Starting the Conversation has begun.

 Our mission is to help parents and caregivers be more prepared and proactive in their approach to kids' mental health and fitness, and we know that having open and effective conversations advances that goal.
+See below for more information on our events, history, panel, and resources.

-Learn about our upcoming events:
+Learn about our events:

 One out of every five people in the U.S. has a mental health diagnosis.
 While needing help with mental health is common, it currently takes an average of 10 years for people to get the help they need.
 Yet treatment is most helpful when diagnosis happens early.